abbastshaikh/Brain-Tumor-Segmentation/README.md

 ## Background
 Gliomas are the most common and fatal type of brain tumors.
 Diagnosis and treatment planning for gliomas largely relies on manual interpretation of magnetic resonance images (MRIs) with can be inefficient and subjective and often leads to suboptimal treatment plans.

-Hence, the goal of this project was to design a comprehensive suite of algorithms using deep learning and other machine learning algorithms for the automated interpretation of multimodal MRI scans with 3 particular goals
+Hence, the goal of this project was to design a comprehensive suite of algorithms using deep learning and other machine learning algorithms for the automated interpretation of multimodal MRI scans with 3 particular goals in mind:
 1. Segmentation of the brain tumor
 2. Classification of the tumor grade
 3. Estimation of the length of patient survival